hashbang/book/content/docs/privacy/Commerce.md

 #### Why you should use it anyway

 * Many online vendors allow only Paypal or Bitcoin.
-  * Bitcoin is normally lower fees and preserves privacy
+  * Bitcoin is normally lower fees and substantially more private
+  * Option for much stronger privacy when traded for Monero and back to Bitcoin
 * Anonymously purchased BTC can preserve your privacy when spending.
 * You can hide it much more easily than cash
   * A real problem in developing countries or for homeless individuals.
 * Buying incrementally with dollar cost averaging beats savings accounts.
+  * Any deflationary asset in demand is better to hold than USD
+  * Bitcoin can be directly spent or converted to USD when required quickly
   * Modern savings accounts make negative interest when considering inflation
   * Bitcoin is deflationary by design and not vulnerable to this problem
+* Governments can't easily seize a wallet stored in your brain.
   * A false court accusation can't get your wallet frozen or drained
-* Governments can't easily seize a wallet stored in your brain.
 * No one can easily prove you even have a self custodial Bitcoin wallet.
 * Properly stored Bitcoin can't be stolen by identity theft
   * Proper storage: